Cosmoglobe/zodipy/docs/usage.md

 !!! note
     ZodiPy assumes a constant observer position over an input pointing sequence.
 For an observer on Earth, the true zodiacal emission signal will move along the ecliptic on the sky by roughly one degree each day.
-    To account for this effect, the full pointing sequence of an experiment must be chunked into small subsequences with timescales corresponding to at maximum a day.
+    To account for this effect, the full pointing sequence of an experiment should be chunked into small subsequences with timescales corresponding to at maximum a day.